xclusivor/magisk-in-a-box/README.md

 This thing is overkill, but there is a quite a bit of setup if you're to do this manually.

 ## How
-Magisk actually provides several shell scripts to patch images in a Linux environment.
-This tool makes it easy to use them.
+Magisk actually provides several shell scripts to patch images in an Android environment.
+Though intended for Android, the scripts mostly work outside of it.
+This tool makes them easy to use.

 The Docker image will do the following:
 1. Install necessary packages